Necklace

 ‘Boho has the playful, seventies hippie flair with a certain chic’

-Belgian Floral Designer Chantal Post enjoyed the master's degree in floral design in Vught.
-As president of the Belgian florists' union Be-Florist, she has been committed to promoting the beautiful profession of floristry and supporting florists since 2021.
+Belgian Floral Designer Chantal Post enjoyed the master's program in Floristry in Vught.
+As chairman of the Belgian florists' union Be-Florist, she has been committed to promoting the beautiful profession of florist and supporting florists since 2021.

-'The contemporary bohemian style you see a lot at weddings is a melting pot of different cultural influences.
-Bohemian (or boho) fashion, is a timeless and stylish look perfect for anyone who wants to look chic with a nonchalant touch.
-Accessories, often made from natural materials such as wood, stone and shells, also play a prominent role.
-The free-spirited style combines different textures and vibrant colors into an eclectic yet cohesive whole.'
+‘The contemporary bohemian style that you often see at weddings is a melting pot of different cultural influences.
+Bohemian (or boho) fashion is a timeless and stylish look that is perfect for anyone who wants to look chic with a nonchalant touch.
+Accessories, often made of natural materials such as wood, stone and shells, also play a prominent role.
+The free-spirited style combines different textures and vibrant colors into an eclectic yet cohesive whole.’

-'A signature boho bridal bouquet has a natural look - combining the playful, casual seventies hippie flair with a certain chic.
-The waterfall shape is also typical of a boho bridal bouquet - especially if it is realized with special natural materials or different textures.'
+‘A characteristic boho bridal bouquet has a natural look – and is a combination of the playful, nonchalant seventies hippie flair with a certain chic.
+The waterfall shape is also typical of a boho bridal bouquet – especially if it is realized with special natural materials or different textures.’

-For floral designer Max van de Sluis, one of the most important characteristics of bridal floral work is that it is, above all, personal.
-'In my experience, the bouquet should perfectly match the bride and the person she is or at least the personality she wants to express.
-That also makes design for wedding flower arrangements always a fun challenge.
-Our profession is very versatile, and within all these dimensions, bridal work is not only an important part but also a facet that I really enjoy working on.
-This is where I can very sincerely put my passion and enthusiasm.
+For floral designer Max van de Sluis, one of the most important characteristics of bridal floral work is that it is primarily personal.
+'In my experience, the bouquet must perfectly match the bride and the person she is, or at least the personality she wants to express.
+That always makes designing for bridal floral work a fun challenge.
+Our profession is very versatile, and within all those dimensions, bridal work is not only an important part but also a facet that I really enjoy working on.
+I can very sincerely put my passion and enthusiasm into this.'

 'Bridal work remains my favorite!'

-'It's no question,' says floral designer Hanneke Frankema, 'bridal work remains the favorite for me!
-With bridal work you go that extra mile and you can really dive into the techniques and go for refinement, perfection and details.
-Bridal floral work is in almost every photo so there is no room for error.'
+'It's not a question,' says floral designer Hanneke Frankema, 'bridal work remains my favorite!
+With bridal work you go just that step further and you can really dive into the techniques and go for refinement, perfection and details.
+The bridal flower arrangement is almost in every photo so there is no room for mistakes.'

-'Many florists find this very exciting, but try out gluing with some old leftover flowers.
-That way you build up more and more confidence and know better what you can ask of certain types of flowers.
-For gluing, I always use Smithers Oasis cold glue.'
+'Many florists find that very exciting, but test the gluing with some old leftover flowers.
+This way you build more and more confidence and you know better what you can ask of certain types of flowers.
+I always use Smithers Oasis cold glue for gluing.'

 error: Content is protected !!!